nihonnium/IY4101-Practical-Programming-Assignment/README.md

 ### Sample files included

--These test data (negative words, positive words and sample text) are created using Gemini to test the application.
+These test data (negative words, positive words and sample text) are created using Gemini to test the application.